-Pangbourne College, Berkshire
+Pangbourne College, Pangbourne

 Quite a few actually!
 Pangbourne College’s naval background for starters.
-The school was originally set up a 100 years ago to train young officers for the Merchant Navy and later the Royal Navy too.
+The school was originally set up 100 years ago to train young officers for the Merchant Navy and later the Royal Navy too.
 Not so much of that goes on now, but there’s a nautical flavour to the place.
-The kids wear naval uniform, regular parades (roughly once a month), the school marching band, Divisions named after ships and a love of rowing and sailing.
-But the sense of community, self discipline, courtesy, pride in one’s appearance all have the military feels about them too.
+The kids wear a naval uniform, regular parades (roughly once a month), the school marching band, Divisions named after ships and a love of rowing and sailing.
+But the sense of community, self-discipline, pride in one’s appearance all have the military feels about them too.
 Although there is a little standing on ceremony, the vibe of Pangbourne is not so stiff.

 What else?
 Well, there is a bar for the Sixth formers on campus!
 Yes, you heard me right.
 On a Thursday night, they can have a couple of small glasses of wine or beer.
 It’s all perfectly legal and it allows the pupils to drink in a safe environment, and has to be better than kids smuggling tequila into dorms, right?

 The College chapel is pretty spesh too.
-A modern ship shaped building, it was built to honour those who died in the Falklands War, and opened by the Queen in 2000.
+A modern ship-shaped building, it was built to honour those who died in the Falklands War, and opened by the Queen in 2000.
 It’s a stunning space and the royals have visited on many occasions.
-Her Maj, returned last year for the 100th anniversary service.
+Her Maj, returned for the 100th-anniversary service in 2017.
 It doesn’t get more showbiz than that!
 It’s worth noting, that it’s not all pomp and ceremony, sport and music.
-Drama, art and design are all impressive and I love the fact you can study film, business and psychology.
+Drama, art, and design are all impressive and I love the fact you can study film, business and psychology.

 THE MUDDY VERDICT